 Your Pom will be in his designated area with all necessary items.
 Go to any room where your dog can’t see you…but he can hear you.

-When your Pomeranian learns to be fine with 5 minutes, increase this to 10…then 15, then 20, and so on.
+When your Pomeranian learns to be fine with 5 minutes, increase this to 10…then 15, 20, and so on.
 When he shows no signs of separation anxiety at the 20-minute mark, you’ll be ready for Step 2.

-Step 2 - Actually Leaving for Timed Periods.
+Step 2 – Leaving for Timed Periods.

 You can’t do anything about it if you work away from home or are in school, so keep training this way.
-Once done, these short training sessions will start to affect how he feels on those long days.
+Once done, these short training sessions will affect how he feels on those long days.

 How to Handle Things When You Get Home

-When you finally come home after a long day at work, you’ll naturally want to greet your dog and give him big hugs, kisses, and tons of attention.
+When you finally come home after a long day at work, you’ll naturally want to greet your dog and give him big hugs, kisses, and attention.
 However, when a dog suffers from separation anxiety, making a big deal out of arriving home can be counterproductive.

 After this, take your Pom outside for bathroom needs.
 Once that’s done, it will be time to hug, kiss, and play!
 If the weather permits, spend time outside running around with your Pom, allowing him to release pent-up energy and enjoy quality time with you.